Cocoa beans close up.

 • Cocoa bean growth can stagnate and react negatively to even a small variation in temperature, interrupting overall global production.

 • Cocoa in Africa has been exposed to extreme heat, cold, droughts, and excessive rainfall recently, dramatically impacting yields from year to year and increasing unpredictability.
+The shifting weather patterns have impacted not just the chocolate industry but the local and global economies as well.

-• Increased damage from plant disease and pests or insects is also linked to the extreme changes in climate – with mirids and cocoa pod borers becoming an invasive issue for the beans.
+• Increased damage from plant disease and the aforementioned pests or insects is also linked to the extreme changes in climate – with mirids and cocoa pod borers becoming an invasive issue for the beans.

-Political Instability in West Africa
+Political Instability in West Africa and Its Impact on Cocoa Pricing

 Cocoa production relies heavily on stability and routine.
 Any political upheaval can widely influence the crop yield in a given year.
 Countries in West Africa who are key players in the flavor and chocolate industry have had to adapt quickly during these times of change: